Last Updated on

 It would be nice to see more integration than with Salesforce, but Salesforce is one of the most popular products on the planet, so I doubt it’s leaving them too stuck for business!

 I like ConvertKit for what it is.
 I’m not running a professional blog, but I do see how it’s a spot-on tool for directly connecting with the audience of those who do.

-Although ConvertKIt says they can do things outside of blogging, I’m afraid I’m a little skeptical.
+Although ConvertKIt says they can do things outside of blogging for marketing software, I’m afraid I’m a little skeptical.
 It’s not that its functionality couldn’t be applied to other types of online outlets, but I’d have reservations on how appropriate they’d be.

 |Pricing Options||Four tiers, starting at $15 per month||Four tiers, starting at $29 per month|

 - Set up sequence of triggered emails